 The judgement typically takes place in an Afterlife Antechamber, with the character being judged moving on to Heaven and Hell, the Spirit World, The Underworld, The Nothing After Death, or wherever is appropriate for the setting and deeds.
 Occasionally, the deceased person might be able to talk the judge out of sentencing them at all, and return to the land of the living.
 In To Hell and Back plotlines, this sort of Rules Lawyering is essential to persuade the judge to let you in or out.

 Who does the judging can vary — it can be anyone from God himself to a God of the Dead to the Grim Reaper to Saint Peter (the gatekeeper of Fluffy Cloud Heaven) or any other form of divine lackey.
 The judge's temperament can fall anywhere from the Hanging Judge to The Paragon, but often they are Lawful Neutral, appearing harsh or eerie but devoted to justice.
+All Are Equal in Death after all, and beggars and kings alike can expect to be judged by the same standards.
 This trope is almost essential to any Celestial Bureaucracy.

 Note that the judgement does not need to be a formal proceeding, occasion or event; in fact, the less important the judge is in the grand scheme of things, the less likely it is to be an actual trial.
 A typical depiction (particularly in comedic works) is to have St. Peter simply read over the newly deceased's entry in the all-seeing Book of Earthly Deeds, and make a pass/fail decision then and there.
 Of course, the Rule of Drama states that the protagonist is most likely to be refused passage.